petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 ## Put Web Content Article

 Use the `PUT` method with the `StructuredContent` service to replace the original article's information.
-The `StructuredContents_PUT_ById.[java|sh]` script/class uses the web content article and structure identifiers to replace the article's name and the article's content from `Foo` to `Bar`.
+The `StructuredContents_PUT_ById.[java|sh]` script/class uses the article and structure identifiers to replace the article's name and the article's content from `Foo` to `Bar`.

 Commands: